The Bankrate promise

 What is a dental loan?

-Generally, dental loans are personal loans that are designed to pay for dental work.
-These types of loans typically come with fixed monthly payments and interest rates.
+A dental loan is just another name for a personal loan used to pay for dental expenses.
+Like other personal loans, they typically come with fixed monthly payments and interest rates.
 In addition, they are usually unsecured loans, meaning they don’t require you to pledge any collateral, like an auto loan.

 How to get a dental loan

-If you want to take out a dental loan, you can do so in five easy steps:
+If you want to take out a dental loan, you can do so in four easy steps.

-- Prequalify for loan: To compare personal loan rates and terms, prequalify with as many lenders as possible.
-If you meet a lender’s eligibility requirements, it will provide you with an estimate of what your loan amount and interest rate might be.
+To compare personal loan rates and terms, research as many lenders as possible.
+If you meet a lender’s eligibility requirements, prequalifying will provide you with an estimate of what your loan amount and interest rate might be.

-- Formally apply with a lender: After you choose which lender offers a loan that meets your needs, the next step is to fill out a loan application online or in person.
-Most lenders will ask you to provide personal and financial information such as your name, Social Security number (SSN), employer and income.
+After you choose which lender offers a dental loan that meets your needs, the next step is to fill out a loan application online or in person.
+Most lenders will ask you to provide personal and financial information such as your name, Social Security number, employer and income.